jakubkoje/vue-todo-list/README.md

 A simple todo list app made with VueJS.

-Feel free to try it at https://quizzical-spence-da1bea.netlify.com
+Feel free to try it at https://quizzical-spence-da1bea.netlify.com (without database)

 Back-end made with NodeJs and MongoDB